FREQUENTLY ASKED QUESTIONS

-INFO FOR OUR PLAYERS
+INFO FOR PLAYERS and PARENTS OF PLAYERS

 WHAT IS PAINTBALL

 Fundamentally paintball is a fast paced game of tag.
 The correct term for a paintball gun is "Marker" this is because you are marking your opponent which then eliminates them from the game.
-The balls are generally made from a gelatin shell (like a big pill) and the fill in the paint we sell is comprised mainly from polyethylene glycol AKA PEG and food color and are completely biodegradable.
+The balls .68 caliber and are made from a gelatin shell (like a big pill) and the fill in the paint we sell is comprised mainly from polyethylene glycol AKA PEG and food color and are completely biodegradable.
 The first paintball markers were introduced in the mid 70s as cattle and timber marking guns.
 The first official recognized paintball game occurred in the early 1980s and from then on it has grown to the sport we know today.

 WHAT TO EXPECT